-Every town in the watershed is automatically a member and has the right to appoint a representative to attend Alliance quarterly meetings where they can learn about upcoming opportunities for community technical assistance and project funding and to participate in initiatives that will help towns comply with regulations and reduce stormwater and non-point source pollution.
+Every town in the watershed is automatically a member and has the right to appoint a representative to attend Alliance quarterly meetings where they can learn about in upcoming opportunities for community technical assistance and project funding and to participate in initiatives that will help towns comply with regulations and reduce stormwater and non-point source pollution.

 Help Make It Happen!

-Make sure that your Town sends a representative!
+- Make sure that your Town sends a representative!
 Representatives can be regular citizens or a town official.

-Alliance meetings are public and open to anyone interested.
+- Alliance meetings are public and open to anyone interested.

-Meetings are quarterly, in the evening and held at different locations around the watershed.
-Date, location and time are posted in advance on the website www.southeastwatershedalliance.org.
+- Meetings are quarterly, in the evening and held at different locations around the watershed.
+Date, location and time are posted in advance on the website www.southeastwatershedalliance.org

 Be certain that your community benefits from this coordinated approach to our shared challenges in controlling pollution and protecting our watershed resources.